NaturalHistoryMuseum/pyzbar/README.rst

 `zbar <http://zbar.sourceforge.net/>`__ library.

 -  Pure python
--  Works with PIL / Pillow images, OpenCV / numpy ``ndarray``\ s / imageio arrays, and raw bytes
+-  Works with PIL / Pillow images, OpenCV / imageio / numpy ``ndarray``\ s, and raw bytes
 -  Decodes locations of barcodes
 -  No dependencies, other than the zbar library itself
 -  Tested on Python 2.7, and Python 3.5 to 3.10